meilisearch/devrel/assets/information.md

 Search Engine, Open Source, Rust, Fast

 ## Logos
-Here a list of official logos we use in vectorial format.
+Here is a list of official logos we use in vectorial format.

 ### MeiliSearch